sk-zk/TruckLib/docfx/docs/TruckLib.ScsMap/prefabs.md

 ### Creating the prefab
-Now that we have the prefab descriptor, we can call [`Prefab.Add`](xref:TruckLib.ScsMap.Prefab.Add*) to add a prefab to the map:
+Now that we have the prefab descriptor, we can call [`Prefab.Add`](xref:TruckLib.ScsMap.Prefab.Add*) to add the prefab to the map:

 ```cs
 Prefab prefab = Prefab.Add(map, new Vector3(12.3f, 0, 23.4f), "dlc_fr_14", ppd, Quaternion.Identity);